NetMath Courses for College Students

 Before starting your registration, please review NetMath Registration Process.

 Your NetMath course will begin immediately when your registration application is processed.
 Once you submit a registration application and confirm your intent to enroll, there is no mechanism to pause your course or start at a later date.
 If you are planning to register for a NetMath course in the future and would like to receive course reminders from the NetMath office, please click here.

 Note the following before registering:

-Please Note: Students currently registered in a University of Illinois Graduate Degree program will be restricted from registering in 16-week Academic Year-term NetMath courses.
-Matriculating UIUC Grad students will be allowed to register in Summer Session II NetMath courses.
+Please Note: Students currently registered in a University of Illinois Graduate Degree program will be restricted from registering in self-paced, 16-week Academic Year-term NetMath courses.
+Matriculated UIUC Grad students may register in 8-week and 12-week Summer Session 2 NetMath courses.